Obviously, I have not been blogging much lately. This is a good sign, inasmuch as the new gig is going well and keeping me ridiculously busy.

 Lufthansa is one of my two main airlines; the other is British Airways1, and the contrast in their beer policies is instructive.
 It’s certainly a missed opportunity when the cabin crew respond to a request for a beer with “Heineken or Tiger?".
 This hardly helps British beers’ reputation abroad…

 It’s all the more puzzling since BA is quite happy to stock London Pride in their (excellent) lounges.
-Why not stock that on board, with one lager as an alternative for wrong-headed people who prefer that, instead of the indistinguishable choice between two non-British beers?
+Why not stock that on board, with one lager as an alternative for wrong-headed people who prefer that, instead of the indistinguishable choice between two non-British lagers?

 One of the downsides of living in Italy is the lack of a decent airline, or a true hub airport for that matter.
 Almost any even medium-haul trip is multi-stop for me, unless the destination is Rome.
 Even the few routes still served by Alitalia never see me as a passenger because of their unjustifiably high costs.
 Enjoy being gutted by Etihad! ↩